 The Wix revenue model is built on multiple overlapping income streams that reinforce one another.
 At its core, the Wix pricing model converts free users into premium subscribers - but the full picture is far richer.
 Wix Payments adds transaction fee income on every sale processed through its stores.
 The App Market generates commissions at scale.
 Domain registration and AI site-building tools drive activation and retention.
 Marketing Tools and Enterprise contracts capture the highest-value segments of the market.

 Together, these revenue streams explain how a platform that lets anyone build a website for free has grown into one of the most successful SaaS companies in the website builder industry.
 The freemium entry point is the hook; the diverse upgrade paths and value-added services are what turn Wix into a multi-billion dollar business.
+To understand what the free entry point actually includes, see our breakdown of what the Wix free plan covers.

 * read the rest of the post and open up an offer